 Manhattan Clam Chowder

-Manhattan clam chowder differs from its New England namesake in that it has a tomato base instead of cream.
-A healthy soup chunky with vegetables and a tomato-y tang suitable for dieters, it’s also a very democratic soup.
+With a tomato base instead of cream, Manhattan clam chowder differs from the New England version.
+Healthy and chunky with vegetables, it is also a very democratic soup.
 You might find it listed both as the “soup du jour” on the menu blackboard at the neighborhood bar and grill, and as a specialty of the house at tony seafood palaces.
-Homemade is best.

-4. Stir in the clams and their juices with the bacon and potatoes.
-Cook just to heat the clams and potatoes, about 3 minutes.
+- Stir in the clams and their juices with the bacon and potatoes.
+Cook just to heat the clams and potatoes, 2 to 3 minutes.
 Season with salt and pepper.

 Note: Here’s a low-tech way to chop tomatoes.
 Pour the contents of the can into a deep bowl.
 Reach into the bowl and crush the tomatoes through your impeccably clean fingers until the tomatoes are broken into pieces about the size of a quarter or smaller.
 That’s it.